Blackheath railway station: Services

-During the peak hours, the station is served by an additional half-hourly service London Charing Cross and Dartford via Bexleyheath.
+Additional services call at the station during the peak hours.

 Facilities

 There is an adjacent car park to the north of the station (with 205 spaces) and another nearby off Blackheath Grove.
 Both are managed by the local authority.
 Charges apply 365 days a year at all times.

 Connections

-London Buses routes 54, 89, 108, 202 and night route N89 serve the station.
+London Buses routes 54, 89, 108, 202, SL4 and night route N89 serve the station.